7riangle/sc2-alpha-rtd/README.md

 ---

-### 3. Data / File Placement (Important)
+### 3. Data / File Placement

-**CSV file locations are currently hard-coded.**

-To run the code successfully:

-- Ensure that all CSV data files are placed in the **repository root**, e.g.:
+Currently, the code expects the CSV files to be in the **repository root directory**:

 - `mob_path_waypoints_v2.csv`
 - `grid with lane and slot.csv`

-- The scripts currently assume these files are in the **current working directory**.

-> Do **not** move these CSVs into a separate `data/` folder unless you also update the paths in `alpha_common.py` (or any other script that loads them).
+If you move them into a `data/` folder, you will need to update the paths in `alpha_common.py` (and any other script that loads these files).

 ---

-### 4. Run the Agent
+### 4. Running the Prototype

-There are two main entry points, depending on what you want to test.

-#### 4.1 Start the training loop (self-play)
+#### 4.1 Training (self-play)

 ```bash
 python alpha_train.py
 ```

-This launches the AlphaZero-style pipeline:
+This starts an AlphaZero-style self-play loop in the offline grid environment:

-- Self-play episodes using MCTS + current network
+- the agent generates games using MCTS + the current network,
-- Replay buffer filling
+- game data is stored,
-- Periodic network updates
+- and the network is updated from these examples.

-#### 4.2 Run the RTD scenario
+#### 4.2 Running a scenario

 ```bash
 python alpha_rtd.py
 ```

-This runs the agent in the specific **Random Tower Defense** scenario with the current model parameters and environment logic.
+This runs the agent in a configured tower-defense scenario, using the current model parameters and environment settings.

 ---

-## 🛠️ Planned Improvements (To-Do)
+## Current Limitations & To-Do

-- [ ] Debug MCTS expansion logic in edge cases (e.g. terminal or illegal states).
+- [ ] MCTS behaviour in terminal/edge states needs further debugging.
-- [ ] Refactor environment path handling to support relative `data/` directories.
+- [ ] Environment code should be refactored to support flexible relative paths (e.g. `data/` directory).
-- [ ] Optimize reward function design to avoid degenerate local optima.
+- [ ] Reward signals are very simple and may need redesign to avoid degenerate behaviour.
-- [ ] Remove redundant imports and dead code; split monolithic scripts where needed.
+- [ ] Code structure could be simplified (some functions are longer than necessary).
-- [ ] Add basic evaluation scripts and simple baselines for comparison.
+- [ ] No formal evaluation or baselines are implemented yet.

 ---

-## Project Scope & Philosophy
+## Scope

-This repository is a **sandbox** for experimenting with:

-- AlphaZero-style RL on custom, combinatorial environments
-- Reward shaping for strategic/tactical decision-making
-- Connections between **computational modelling habits** in linguistics/phonology and RL-based simulation in games

-Feedback and issues are welcome — but please be aware that:
-- The API may change without warning,
-- Code is intentionally exploratory,
-- There are no stability guarantees.

-Use at your own risk, tinker freely, and feel free to fork and adapt for your own experiments 🚀
+To avoid confusion:

+- This project **does not** connect to the live StarCraft II client.
+- It **does not** control units or play ladder games.
+- It is a **standalone Python simulation** that borrows the basic idea of the **“New Random Tower Defense”** arcade map and applies an AlphaZero-style loop to a simplified grid version of that idea.

+If you are interested in this kind of experiment, feel free to fork, modify, or strip down the code for your own tower-defense or grid-based toy environments.